Anon-Planet/thgtoa/about.md

 Hello, I am Alex.
 My pronouns are they/them.
 After unfortunate recent events, I have picked up maintenance of this guide in order to continue the project AnonyPla started.
 Unfortunately, Lena passed during a complex surgery.
 We believe she went peacefully in her sleep and she did not suffer.
 Before her surgery, she gave me access to her accounts to maintain the guide.
-I will be maintaining her guide, as well as running her Matrix space, from this point.
+I will be maintaining her guide, as well as administering her Matrix space.
 As I said before, I cannot guarantee I'll do everything right, or how she would have done it, but I'm trying my best.

+It's also no longer a solo project as it was before and I created the Anonymous Planet organization on GitHub.
+The guide is one of the projects of the Anonymous Planet organization as is the Privacy-Security-Anonymity matrix community.
+This organization is actively looking for potential collaborators.
+Feel free to propose your candidature if you feel you could help.

 ---